top of page

 WITH A LITTLE HELP FROM THEIR FRIENDS

-To their good fortune, Roy Stock of the Distillery and Harold Osborn of the La Fuente winery in Todos Santos came to their rescue.
+To Rancho Parralitos good fortune, Roy Stock of the Distillery and Harold Osborn of the La Fuente winery in Todos Santos came to their rescue.
 They contributed their state of the art knowledge, wine making technology & experience, and also introduced them to Jeff Newton, a professional vineyard consultant from California.
-As a result of their valuable input 6 assistance, Wendy and Charlie were able to grow some refined varieties of red grape that they successfully blended with stock from the original grapevine.
+As a result of their valuable input and assistance, Wendy and Charles were able to grow some refined varieties of red grape that they successfully blended with stock from the original grapevine.
 Ever since, a wonderful champagne style rose is grafted and enjoyed by guests of the ranch.
 Family and friends, all joined together to enjoy the summery breeze under the shades of the trees and the rustic and picturesque bungalows around the vineyard.

 EXPANSION OF VINEYARD AND RANCH TOURS